How to use an external storage device as a Mac startup disk

 This macOS installation will be specific to your Mac model.
 You should not expect it to start up other Mac models.

-Download macOS via the App Store or a web browser.
+2. Download macOS.
 If you can't do that because your Mac can't start up from its built-in startup disk, you can install macOS from macOS Recovery instead.

-When the installer asks you to choose where to install, select your external storage device before continuing.
+3. When the installer asks you to choose where to install, select the external storage device before continuing.
 You might need to click Show All Disks first.

 If you're using a Mac with the Apple T2 Security Chip, use Startup Security Utility to allow your Mac to start up (boot) from external or removable media.
 Learn how to use Startup Security Utility.